Arabian Dance, for elementary piano players. (See a new page, Arab Dance, for the same piece arranged for Intermediate students!)

 You have the opportunity to pronounce the deliciously fun Italian words "MOL-to espres-SIV-o, e can-TA-bi-le", which of course means "very expressive and singing!"

-This is a new song in my studio, so initially I didn't have a real good idea how students would do with the odd hand coordination.
+When this was a new song in my studio, initially I didn't know how students would do with the odd hand coordination.
 (That's one reason for the excessive amount of fingering throughout this easy version, but especially in the first couple of lines. )

 Now I can report that one young girl had no issues with the notes and fingering, but the timing was a bit of a challenge at first.